ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 2. **Visualization table** shows further information on the infixes - `size`, `support`, `type`, and a `visualization` of the fragment.
    Apart from the `Type` itself, all the rest of the properties are directly taken from the parameter selection before mining.
 An infix subtree is of *type*
-   `Maximal` if no frequent supertree exists and it is of *type* `Closed` if none of its proper supertrees have the same support.
+   `Maximal` if no frequent super-pattern exists and it is of *type* `Closed` if none of its proper super-patterns have the same support.
    In addition, alignments between the infix and an existing process model, i.e., if the infix conforms to the process model, can be computed using the (<i class="bi bi-layers-fill btn-icon">conformance check</i>) button right above the table.
 Subsequently, if the infixes 'fit' to the model or not can also be seen in the `Fitting` column of the table.
 Apart from the above, it is also possible to export the mined infixes as svg for analysis, by clicking on (<i class="bi bi-save"></i>) button located in the top-right corner of the editor.

 3. finally in the **Filters** menu, a user can choose which of the infixes to retain.
-Here, the option `Valid` for `Type` retains only *valid* trees, meaning the trees in which all operator nodes have at least one child.
+Here, the option `Valid` for `Type` retains only *valid* infixes, meaning the infixes in which all operator nodes have at least one child.
    The section at the bottom allows users to selectively filter in or out certain activities.
 For instance, for a particular activity, checking the box for `Filter` and turning the toggle switch for `Out/In` on, retains only the infixes *containing* the activity.
    Switching the toggle off, retains only the infixes *not* containing the activity.